romerogroup/pyprocar/sphinx/getting-started/index.rst

 Support
 -------------------------------

-If you want to support the PyProcar please see the Contributing page here : `github.com/romerogroup/pyprocar/blob/main/CONTRIBUTING.rst`.
+If you want to support the PyProcar please see the `Contributing page <https://github.com/romerogroup/pyprocar/blob/main/CONTRIBUTING.rst>`_.

 Citing PyProcar
 -------------------------------